 In Theravada Buddhism, an arhat (Sanskrit) or arahant (Pali) is one who has completed the path to enlightenment and entered Nirvana.
 An arhat is not reborn.

 Uposatha - Uposatha are special observance days in Theravada ...

-Uposatha are days marked by a full or new moon that are observed with intensive practice by Theravada Buddhists.
+For Theravada Buddhists, Uposatha are days marked by full and new moons, and they are observed with intensive practice.
+Monks rededicate themselves to ...

 Brief Guide to Major Sectarian Distinctions in Buddhism

 Buddhism can be divided into two major schools: Theravada and Mahayana.
 Today, Theravada is the dominant form of Buddhism in Sri Lanka, Thailand, ...

 Mahayana Is the Great Vehicle School of Buddhism

 There are a few basic teachings that distinguish all forms of Mahayana.
 Here Mahayana and Theravada are compared to make these distinctions clear.

 Bhavana: Introduction to Buddhist Meditation - Buddhism - About.com